jsh58/DMRfinder/README.md

 chrZ   600   700   4   0.727412  0.493122   -0.2342893      0.0302165
 ```

-From this we can see that the first genomic region (`chrZ:100-300`) had a methylation difference less than the 10% threshold, and a large p-value as well.
+From this we can see that the first genomic region (`chrZ:100-300`) had a methylation difference less than the 10% threshold, and a large *p*-value as well.